Day 5: RELIEF AND REUNION

 Today would be mostly roads, the most divergent day from Forlorn Hope for both terrain and the historical trail.
 Because of modern obstacles we had to travel streets far away from the route along the Bear River Forlorn Hope had trudged along.
 It was thought to be an ordinary day for us but as usual, karma intervened.

-The beauty of these backroads and rolling foothills are know to few, and beloved by those who call it home.
+The beauty of these backroads and rolling foothills are known to few, and beloved by those who call it home.
 Understandably.

 The morning sunrise provided “Golden Hour” light which elated our embedded photographer Keith Sutter.
 Around every turn was an irresistible scene of heritage oaks, green and gold grass and wheat fields, cattle, sheep, horses, goats, hawks, egrets, hare, deer, mules, and even bison.
 We were walking through a safari-land of the best Northern California could offer.